ekochmar/ekochmar.github.io/nlp-course.md

 permalink: /nlp-course/
 ---

-This is the webpage for the [Introduction to Natural Language Processing](https://www.bath.ac.uk/catalogues/2022-2023/cm/CM30320.html) course that I'm teaching at the University of Bath this semester (Fall 2022).

-**Prerequisites**: The course assumes programming knowledge of Python and some familiarity with Machine Learning algorithms; it does not require any prior knowledge of linguistics or Natural Language Processing.

-The course closely follows the material of my new book, "**Getting Started with Natural Language Processing**” (available on [Manning](https://www.manning.com/books/getting-started-with-natural-language-processing?utm_source=linkedin&utm_medium=author&utm_campaign=book_kochmar_getting_10_1_19) and [Amazon](https://www.amazon.co.uk/Getting-Started-Natural-Language-Processing/dp/1617296767/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=)).
+This is the webpage for the **Introduction to Natural Language Processing**, which closely follows the material of my new book, "**Getting Started with Natural Language Processing**” (available on [Manning](https://www.manning.com/books/getting-started-with-natural-language-processing?utm_source=linkedin&utm_medium=author&utm_campaign=book_kochmar_getting_10_1_19) and [Amazon](https://www.amazon.co.uk/Getting-Started-Natural-Language-Processing/dp/1617296767/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=)).
 It covers a wide range of topics in NLP and provides you with fundamental knowledge of NLP concepts as well as practical skills.
 By the end of this course, you will be able to build your own NLP application in an end-to-end manner.

+The course was taught in Fall 2022 at the [University of Bath](https://www.bath.ac.uk/catalogues/2022-2023/cm/CM30320.html).

+**Prerequisites**: The course assumes programming knowledge of Python and some familiarity with Machine Learning algorithms; it does not require any prior knowledge of linguistics or Natural Language Processing.

 <a name="top"></a>
 # Contents: